Navigating Veteran Employees: A Guide for New Leaders

 Displaying passive-aggressive behavior, appearing cooperative on the surface but subtly delaying tasks or withholding critical information.

-Build Credibility and Trust
+B: Build Credibility and Trust

-Veteran employees may be skeptical of new leadership, especially if they feel their experience is not being acknowledged.
+Veteran employees may be skeptical of new leadership, especially if they feel their experience is not acknowledged.
 To gain their respect:

 Take time to understand their perspectives and acknowledge their contributions.